redhat-best-practices-for-k8s/test-network-function/README.md

 ### Running

+A container that can be used to run the tests is available from [quay.io](https://quay.io/repository/testnetworkfunction/test-network-function)

-To run the tests in the container, use the following command.
+To pull the latest container and run the tests you use the following command.
 There are several required arguments:

 * `-k` gives a path to the kube config file to be used by the container to authenticate with the cluster.
 * `-t` gives the local directory that contains tnf config files set up for the test.
 * `-o` gives the local directory that the test results will be available in once the container exits.
-* Finally, the specs to be run must be specified.
+* Finally, list the specs to be run must be specified, space-separated.

 ```shell-script
 ./run-container.sh -k ~/.kube/config -t ~/tnf/config -o ~/tnf/output diagnostic generic